×

 Metallurgical and manufacturing industry: Quality control and process consistency

-In manufacturing environments, variability in the chemical composition of materials can compromise both product performance and production process stability.
+In manufacturing environments, variability in material chemical composition can compromise both product performance and production process stability.

-Portable X-ray fluorescence enables immediate verification on the shop floor, ensuring that the materials used meet the required specifications.
+Portable X-ray fluorescence enables immediate on-floor verification, ensuring that materials meet required specifications and that processes remain within established control ranges.

-- Material homogeneity: Variability between batches can affect mechanical properties and in-service behavior.
+• Batch homogeneity: variability between batches can affect mechanical properties and in-service behavior, especially in materials subjected to subsequent welding or heat treatment.

-The application of XRF helps improve process stability and ensure quality in demanding industrial environments.
+The application of XRF improves process stability, reduces rejections, and ensures quality in demanding industrial environments.

 Recycling industry: Efficient classification of metallic materials

-In the recycling sector, proper material identification is a key factor in maximizing the efficiency and profitability of recovery processes.
+In the recycling sector, correct material identification is a key factor in maximizing the efficiency and profitability of recovery processes.

-- Need for rapid identification: Recycling processes require immediate decisions on large volumes of material.
+• Need for rapid identification: recycling processes require immediate decisions on large volumes of material, where delays mean operational efficiency losses.

-XRF improves operational efficiency and contributes to more sustainable circular economy models.
+XRF improves classification operation efficiency and contributes to more sustainable circular economy models.

 Energy industry: Evaluation of materials under extreme conditions